America's Detrimental Drug Policy

 It has destroyed lives and even entire communities, yet we’re still spending over $40 billion annually on this failed policy.

-America spends an additional $80 billion every year to cover the cost of the prison systems where almost half of all inmates are incarcerated for drug related crimes.
+America spends an additional $80 billion every year to cover the cost of the prison system, where almost half of all inmates are incarcerated for drug-related crimes.
 Another study suggested the true cost to the government and families involved is closer to $180 billion.

-It is time for a new approach.
-One that uses everything our country has learned over the past 50 years, along with what other nations have learned in regards to narcotics.
+It is time for a new approach—one that uses everything our country has learned over the past 50 years, along with what other nations have learned about narcotics.

-As with most issues, this is not the full story.
+As with most issues, this is not the whole story.

-Marijuana was said to be dangerous, that it will permanently ruin your brain, that it is extremely addictive, that it is a gateway drug to cocaine, heroin, or methamphetamines.
-Yet what we actually know is that it is less dangerous than either alcohol or cigarettes, both legal substances.
+Marijuana was said to be dangerous, that it will permanently ruin your brain, that it is highly addictive, that it is a gateway drug to cocaine, heroin, or methamphetamines.
+Yet what we know is that it is less dangerous than either alcohol or cigarettes, both legal substances.

 Over 140,000 Americans die each year from alcohol